IMFTool/IMFTool/README.md

 ##What is IMF Tool
 IMF Tool supports browsing and limited editing of IMF [1] packages (IMPs).
 In particular, it supports the addition and deletion of audio tracks and subtitle tracks (versioning).
+An introductory video is available on YouTube [2].

 ##Workflows supported:
 -	Open an IMP, visualize the timeline of the CPL(s) included in the IMP